-Test Suite Builder is where you can create custom methodologies, checklists and service catalogues for your customers to pick from when requesting a project; or for you to assign to any new projects you create.
+Test Suites is where you can create custom methodologies, checklists and service catalogues for your customers to pick from when requesting a project; or for you to assign to any new projects you create.

 When a test suite is assigned to a project, the linked test cases will also be assigned to the project - so that the pentester or auditor has a checklist to work from.

 - Clients understand exactly what was tested on the project;

 - Pentesters structure their testing in a methodical, consistent & standardized way;

 - Organizations create repeatable, standardized & comparable assessments - independent of who was actually performing the assessment.

 Test cases can provide valuable insight into a penetration test or audit.
 It shows:

 - Who tested it

 Any new test suites that you create will show in My Test Suites.
 You can use the actions menu to Edit, Duplicate.
 Reorder or Delete any of these entries.